Aerial operations in the Chaco War: First acquisitions

 In July 1932, the Bolivians deployed three Vickers Vespa combat aircraft, three Breguet XIX bombers, and three Vickers Type 143 fighters from their forward airfields.
 By early 1933, the Bolivian army had acquired a consignment of 20 Curtiss-Wright CW-14 Osprey.
 Paraguay ordered seven Potez 25s through the French military mission, the aircraft arriving in October 1928.
 Even before the final delivery, one Potez was lost when, while still crated, it was accidentally dropped overboard during the trans-shipping operation in Montevideo, Uruguay.
 The seventh Potez 25 was replaced by the French company in 1932.
 Intensive training from 1928 to 1931 resulted in 25 pilots and 18 maintenance personnel ready for operating the aircraft.
 The First Squadron of Bombing and Reconnaissance was established by the beginning of the war, made up of the seven Potez 25s and two Wibault 73.
 At least ten Curtiss P-6 Hawk fighters bought by Bolivia were delivered between December 1932 and March 1935.
-The Bolivian army was familiar with the Hawks since a 1928 demonstration carried out in La Paz by no other than Jimmy Doolittle, who later tried to take off a float-fitted Hawk from Lake Titicaca without success.
+The Bolivian army was familiar with the Hawks since a 1928 demonstration carried out in La Paz by no other than Jimmy Doolittle, who later tried to take off in a float-fitted Hawk from Lake Titicaca without success.
 The fighter of choice for the Paraguayan air branch was the Fiat CR.20, acquired through the Italian legation.
 Five aircraft were delivered in April 1933.
 The warplanes were declared operational on 25 May 1933, and arrived to the front the next day.